VPNArea isn’t one of the better-known names in the VPN world but it certainly should be.

 - Double VPN

 VPNArea has its headquarters in Varna, Bulgaria, which could be a red flag for some as this makes it subject to intrusive EU surveillance and intelligence-sharing laws.
-However, a strict zero-logs policy means this is nothing to be concerned about, as even if a third party requested your personal information, VPNArea would not be able to hand it over, as they do not collect any logs that could be used to personally identify you.
+However, a strict zero-logs policy means this is nothing to be concerned about, as even if a third party requested your personal information, VPNArea would not be able to hand it over.

 Ease of Use

-VPNArea’s Windows desktop app has some excellent features but also a few annoying quirks that ruined the experience for us a little.
-There’s no main screen as such, you’re just redirected to the server list on login, but there are some useful stats at the bottom of the screen, such as your new IP address, connection status and whether or not you’ve turned on the ad blocker.
-The on/off button turns green when you’re connected to the VPN, and also displays the name of your chosen server, which we like.
+VPNArea’s desktop app has some excellent features but also a few annoying quirks that ruined the experience for us a little.
+There’s no main screen as such, so you’re just redirected to the server list on login.

-Getting started with VPNArea is incredibly quick and easy and takes just a couple of minutes from purchasing the VPN to connecting for the first time.
-All it takes is going to the support section of the site, downloading the relevant software for your device and following the series of prompts given to you by the installation wizard.
+Getting started with VPNArea is incredibly quick and easy.
+All it takes is going to the support section of the site, downloading the relevant software for your device and following the installation prompts.

-This process is pretty self-explanatory but there are step-by-step guides on VPNArea’s website should you get a bit stuck (bear in mind you’ll only be able to see these if you’ve already signed up to a paid subscription).
-Once the installation is complete, all you have to do is enter your login credentials and you’re good to go – just remember to use the username from your confirmation email, rather than your email address.
+Once that’s done, all you have to do is enter your login credentials and you’re good to go – just remember to use the username from your confirmation email, rather than your email address.

-VPNArea’s customer support is decent enough for a provider of this size but we don’t like that some of the resources are limited to paying customers only.
-There isn’t really a knowledge base on the website as such, but there are loads of in-depth FAQs covering a variety of topics from encryption to the security of different VPN protocols.
-The one major downside of this is the total lack of organization – there’s no sense of order on this page and no search feature either, so be prepared to spend some time reading through a few answers before you find what you’re looking for.
+VPNArea’s customer support is decent enough for a provider of this size but we don’t like that some of the resources (such as setup guides) are limited to paying customers only.
+On the website, there are loads of in-depth FAQs covering a variety of topics from encryption to the security of different VPN protocols.

 The Bottom Line